codatio/codat-docs/docs/expenses/config-and-categorize.md

 ```
 If a configuration is set for a company, but the customer sets a bank account, supplier, and customer value on the expense transaction level, Sync for Expenses will use the values from the trasaction when creating the expense in the accounting platform.

-:::caution Microsoft Dyanmics Suppliers
+:::caution Suppliers in Microsoft Dynamics

-Due to a limitation in the accounting platform, Microsoft Dynamics requires using a default supplier when creating expenses.
-We are currently unable to support assigning a supplier at the transaction level.
+Due to a limitation in the accounting platform, Microsoft Dynamics requires a default supplier when creating expenses.
+We currently don't support assigning a supplier at the transaction level.
 :::

 ### Bank account